- Live Rates

 For those putting down a 5% down payment or more, the fees are 1.65% for both first use and subsequent use applicants.
 For those putting down 10% or more, the fees are 1.4% for each type of use.

-In a recent article, we listed some reasons why 2020 could be a great year to buy a home in the Seattle area.
+In a recent article, we listed some reasons why now could be a great time to buy a home in the Seattle area.
 Many of those reasons apply to the rest of the state as well.

 For starters, Home prices in Washington are expected to slow down in terms of price increases.
 The current health crisis is certainly having an effect on this, and it will be interesting to see where prices will go into the foreseeable future.